uncomplexlearning/a-level/markdown/cs.md

 - Adjacency list
   - each node has a list of adjacent nodes
   - suitable for sparse graphs
+    - or when edges rarely change
 - Adjacency matrix
   - tabular representation
   - each node is assigned a row and column
   - 1 is assigned to show that an edge exists, otherwise 0 is used
   - there is a diagonal line of 0s and diagonal symmetry
   - suitable for dense graphs
+    - or where speed of quering edges is crtical

 |      | Matrix                                                                  | List                                                                          |
 | ---- | ----------------------------------------------------------------------- | ----------------------------------------------------------------------------- |